cckmwong-data/trading_SP500/README.md

-# Trading S&P 500 Using ARIMA–GARCH Modelling
+# Trading S&P 500 Using ARIMA–GARCH Model

 This project applies **ARIMA–GARCH modelling** to daily S&P 500 returns to assess whether short-horizon forecasts can produce superior risk-adjusted performance relative to a passive Buy-and-Hold benchmark.
 The project demonstrates practical applications of time-series econometrics, financial forecasting, and strategy backtesting.